ConnectedBradford/CY_FDM_DepartmentForEducation/README.md

 ### src_KS4_pupil - 2001/02-

-Key stage 4 attainment data (all methodologies).
-This has information on the assessment of learners by the end of year 11 of schooling.
+Key stage 4 administrative data.
+This has information on assessment and exam entries, eligibility and inclusion of learners as well as some outcomes by the end of year 11 of schooling.

 ### src_KS5_exam - 2004/05-